 Pepperdine University

-Angela is one of the most well traveled members of the Academy.
-Being a member of an important military family, she has lived all over the world.
-She is fluent in multiple languages.
-She was one of the smartest and instinctual goalkeepers in the Academy's history.
-As a club player in Hawaii, her team finished second in the state.
-She was considered the best club goalkeeper in the state of Hawaii.
+Angela was one of the most well traveled members of the Academy.
+Growing up in a military family, she has lived all over the world.
+She is fluent in multiple languages and most importantly, was very strong and elagant goalkeeper.
+As a club player in Hawaii, her team finished second in the state and she was considered the best club goalkeeper in the state of Hawaii.
 When Angela moved to the the Northern Virginia area she played in the top division of the top league in the DC/Maryland/N.Virginia area in what was then the best women's soccer league in the country, while playing up two age groups.
 Angela was a member of ODP Europe, while living in Germany, and then went on to earn a spot on the Region I ODP team before US Soccer Academy.
 A broken wrist prevented her from attaining the same position on the Region IV ODP team when she lived in Hawaii.
-Angela would have been a member of her high school team, but a second round of injuries have kept her from school soccer.
-She also has the misfortune of attending a school with one of the poorest women's soccer programs and coaching staffs in her state.
-She was a member of the golf team, where she qualified for states her junior year.
-She is one of the top golfers in the state.
-Angela was an honor student and earned one of the highest grade point averages and SAT scores in her Academy class.
-Angela made the very difficult decision to forego a college soccer career at several national powerhouse.
+Angela would have been a member of her high school team if not for a second round of injuries which kept her from school soccer.
+She also had the misfortune of attending a school with one of one of the worst women's soccer programs and coaching staff in the state.
+She found time to be a member of the golf team, where she qualified for states her junior year.
+She in fact was one of the top golfers in the state.
+Angela was an honor student and earned one of the highest grade point averages and SAT scores for class of 2012.
+Angela made the very difficult decision to forego a college soccer career at several national powerhouses.
 She chose Pepperdine University to pursue her academics and golf career in college.
 Angela was very active in theater and art and taught religious education at her church.
 Once in college, Angela excelled academically.
-She was a Research Assistant in Inorganic Chemistry and a Chemistry Teacher's Assistant.
-She completed her honors Honors Thesis in Chemistry.
-She was President of the Chemistry Club.
-She was Volunteer Mentor for underclassmen for two years.
+She was a Research Assistant in Inorganic k and a Chemistry Teacher's Assistant.
+She completed her honors Thesis in Chemistry.
+She was President of the Chemistry Club and a Volunteer Mentor for underclassmen for two years.
 Angela graduated Magna Cum Laude from Pepperdine.
 After college, Angela worked in London at The British Museum in the Middle East Department.
-She eveloped, organized, and proofread a naming system for 44,000+ files.
+She enveloped, organized, and proofread a naming system with 44,000+ files.
 She also post-processed and edited 4,800+ photographs.
 Handled, measured, and updated information on ancient artifacts.
-After London, Angela moved back to California and has worked for Snap Inc. She currently lives in Southern California.
+After London, Angela moved back to California were she currently resides in Southern California and she works for Snap Inc.

 Pepperdine University

-Angela is one of the most well traveled members of the Academy.
-Being a member of an important military family, she has lived all over the world.
-She is fluent in multiple languages.
-She was one of the smartest and instinctual goalkeepers in the Academy's history.
-As a club player in Hawaii, her team finished second in the state.
-She was considered the best club goalkeeper in the state of Hawaii.
+Angela was one of the most well traveled members of the Academy.
+Growing up in a military family, she has lived all over the world.
+She is fluent in multiple languages and most importantly, was very strong and elagant goalkeeper.
+As a club player in Hawaii, her team finished second in the state and she was considered the best club goalkeeper in the state of Hawaii.
 When Angela moved to the the Northern Virginia area she played in the top division of the top league in the DC/Maryland/N.Virginia area in what was then the best women's soccer league in the country, while playing up two age groups.
 Angela was a member of ODP Europe, while living in Germany, and then went on to earn a spot on the Region I ODP team before US Soccer Academy.
 A broken wrist prevented her from attaining the same position on the Region IV ODP team when she lived in Hawaii.
-Angela would have been a member of her high school team, but a second round of injuries have kept her from school soccer.
-She also has the misfortune of attending a school with one of the poorest women's soccer programs and coaching staffs in her state.
-She was a member of the golf team, where she qualified for states her junior year.
-She is one of the top golfers in the state.
-Angela was an honor student and earned one of the highest grade point averages and SAT scores in her Academy class.
-Angela made the very difficult decision to forego a college soccer career at several national powerhouse.
+Angela would have been a member of her high school team if not for a second round of injuries which kept her from school soccer.
+She also had the misfortune of attending a school with one of one of the worst women's soccer programs and coaching staff in the state.
+She found time to be a member of the golf team, where she qualified for states her junior year.
+She in fact was one of the top golfers in the state.
+Angela was an honor student and earned one of the highest grade point averages and SAT scores for class of 2012.
+Angela made the very difficult decision to forego a college soccer career at several national powerhouses.
 She chose Pepperdine University to pursue her academics and golf career in college.
 Angela was very active in theater and art and taught religious education at her church.
 Once in college, Angela excelled academically.
-She was a Research Assistant in Inorganic Chemistry and a Chemistry Teacher's Assistant.
-She completed her honors Honors Thesis in Chemistry.
-She was President of the Chemistry Club.
-She was Volunteer Mentor for underclassmen for two years.
+She was a Research Assistant in Inorganic k and a Chemistry Teacher's Assistant.
+She completed her honors Thesis in Chemistry.
+She was President of the Chemistry Club and a Volunteer Mentor for underclassmen for two years.
 Angela graduated Magna Cum Laude from Pepperdine.
 After college, Angela worked in London at The British Museum in the Middle East Department.
-She eveloped, organized, and proofread a naming system for 44,000+ files.
+She enveloped, organized, and proofread a naming system with 44,000+ files.
 She also post-processed and edited 4,800+ photographs.
 Handled, measured, and updated information on ancient artifacts.
-After London, Angela moved back to California and has worked for Snap Inc. She currently lives in Southern California.
+After London, Angela moved back to California were she currently resides in Southern California and she works for Snap Inc.

 Lieutenant Becky Murphy (Butler) (USAF)